incubyte/incubyte.github.io/content/blog/build-your-own-github-service.md

 +++
-title = "Build Your Own Github Service" slug = "build-your-own-github-service" date = 2025-02-25T11:55:10+05:30
+title = "Build Your Own Git Hosting Service" slug = "build-your-own-git-hosting-service" date = 2025-02-25T11:55:10+05:30 image = "/images/2025/build-your-own-git-hosting-service/header.jpg"
-image = "/images/2025/build-your-own-github-service/header.jpg"
 draft = true
 authors = ["Sahil Nayak"]
 description = "We can create our own remote repository service by setting up and hosting to our own server.
 It works just like popular services such as GitHub or Bitbucket."